Cover of the 2025 Annual Report titled "Legacy & Beyond" with a blue background and black and yellow text.

 Executive Director

-Todd Maxwell Pelfrey has served The History Center for 21 years, with 18 of those as Executive Director.
+Todd Maxwell Pelfrey has served the History Center for 21 years, with 18 of those as Executive Director.
 He is inspired by the resonance of public history and the societal good that accompanies nonprofit service.
-The longest-serving principal staff executive in the organization’s 104-year history, Todd started his career at The History Center as Education Director, then moved into roles as Assistant Director and Associate Director before being appointed as Executive Director in 2007.
+The longest-serving principal staff executive in the organization’s 104-year history, Todd started his career at the History Center as Education Director, then moved into roles as Assistant Director and Associate Director before being appointed as Executive Director in 2007.

 Read the Letter